publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch22/schI/ptB/m__us_usc_t19_s3522.md

     (c) __Entries__

-    The entries referred to in subsection (a) of this section are as follows:
+    The entries referred to in subsection (a) are as follows:

         (1) __Agglomerated stone tiles__